afiodorov/interviews/README.md

 interviews
 ==========

-Set of pretty standard solutions for questions commonly asked on an interview
+Set of pretty standard solutions for questions commonly asked at interviews.